OnTitansShoulder/ontitansshoulder.github.io/docs/Linux/Concepts/Linux_Foundation_System_Admin.md

 The `/etc/sudoers` defines the sudo access.
 Usually you don't need to temper with this file and just add new user to the `sudo` group to grant sudo access.

 The file has default access mode of 400.
 To do quick edit, use `sudo visudo`.
-The syntax of lines in the `/etc/sudoers` file is `users hosts=(user:group) commands`.
+The syntax of lines in the `/etc/sudoers` file is `users hosts=(user:group) commands`, where `group` can be omitted.

+You should use drop-ins under `/etc/sudoers.d/` to add additional sudoer access, and leave the main sudoers file unchanged.

 #### Account Restriction